xrdocs/design/_blogs/2020-10-05-cst-implementation-guide.md

 #### IS-IS interface configuration with TI-LFA

 It is recommended to use manual adjacency SIDs.
-A _protected_ SID is eligible for backup path computation, meaning if a packet ingresses the node with the label a backup path will be provided in case of a failure.
+A _protected_ SID is eligible for backup path computation, meaning if a packet ingresses the node with the label a backup path will be provided in case of a link failure.
 In the case of having multiple adjacencies between the same two nodes, use the same adjacency-sid on each link.
+Unnumbered interfaces are configured using the same configuration.

 <div class="highlighter-rouge">
 <pre class="highlight">